Crew Notes: H - K

 Mervyn was born in June 1930 and was the ship's writer on HMS Gambia between 1949 and 1951.
-He was originally from Bristol but has lived in Liverpool for about 60 years now.
+He was originally from Bristol but lived in Liverpool for around 60 years.

 A ship's writer is a clerk responsible for paperwork connected with keeping the ship's accounts, and carrying out administrative tasks.